22-10-2025

 - Offset and digital printing: for the production of catalogs, brochures and promotional material,

-- Flexible packaging: when the use of Pantone colors is not economically sustainable,
+- Flexible packaging: when the use of Pantone colours is not economically sustainable,

 - Editorial printing: for books, magazines and large-run publications.

-A critical aspect of CMYK is its limited gamut compared to other systems: not all RGB or Pantone colors can be faithfully reproduced in four-color process.
+A critical aspect of CMYK is its limited gamut compared to other systems: not all RGB or Pantone colours can be faithfully reproduced in four-colour process.
 This phenomenon requires particular attention in the pre-press phase to avoid unwanted chromatic surprises.

-HSB (Hue, Saturation, Brightness) and HSL (Hue, Saturation, Lightness) are two alternative models for describing color in a way closer to human perception.
-Rather than being based on primary chromatic components, these systems use intuitive parameters that facilitate the selection and manipulation of colors.
+HSB (Hue, Saturation, Brightness) and HSL (Hue, Saturation, Lightness) are two alternative models for describing colour in a way closer to human perception.
+Rather than being based on primary chromatic components, these systems use intuitive parameters that facilitate the selection and manipulation of colours.

-The hue represents the pure color and is expressed as an angle on the color wheel, from 0° to 360°.
-The saturation indicates the purity or intensity of the color, ranging from 0% (gray) to 100% (pure color).
-The third parameter differs between the two models: brightness in HSB or lightness in HSL describes how light or dark the color is.
+The hue represents the pure colour and is expressed as an angle on the colour wheel, from 0° to 360°.
+The saturation indicates the purity or intensity of the colour, ranging from 0% (gray) to 100% (pure colour).
+The third parameter differs between the two models: brightness in HSB or lightness in HSL describes how light or dark the colour is.

 These systems are primarily used in software contexts:

-- Graphics and photo editing applications: for intuitive color adjustments,
+- Graphics and photo editing applications: for intuitive colour adjustments,

 - Web development: to define harmonic palettes through angular relationships,